scrapy/scrapy/docs/intro/tutorial.rst

    scrapy crawl quotes

-This command runs the spider with name ``quotes`` that we've just added, that will send some requests for the ``quotes.toscrape.com`` domain.
+This command runs the spider with the name ``quotes`` that we've just added, that will send some requests for the ``quotes.toscrape.com`` domain.
 You will get an output similar to this::